vectordotdev/vector/website/content/en/highlights/2021-08-25-0-16-upgrade-guide.md

 It is possible that we will re-add a `datadog_logs` source in the future that mimics the Datadog API for use with other Datadog clients aside from the agent.
 Let us know if this would be useful to you!

+### `kubernetes_logs` source's new RBAC {#kubernetes_logs_rbac}

+The `kubernetes_logs` source will now enrich events with labels from the Namespace they originate from.
+This enhancement requires access to an additional resource in Kubernetes.
+Our Kubernetes manifests and Helm chart have been updated to create a `ClusterRole` granting access to the `namespaces` resource.

 ## Upgrade Guide